 Life Science Electron Microscopy

 The laboratory is located in a purpose-designed suite in the sub-basement of the Life Sciences C-wing building.
 The entire 1,400-square-foot lab area has a vibration-isolating floor, which is critical for EM analysis.
-Interior space consists of five rooms containing microscopes and ultramicrotomes, a preparation lab with fume hoods for chemical procedures and sample processing, and a room that houses a specialized instrument designed for high-pressure freezing of samples at liquid nitrogen temperatures.
+The Interior space consists of five rooms containing microscopes and ultramicrotomes, a preparation lab with fume hoods for chemical procedures and sample processing, and a room that houses a specialized instrument designed for high-pressure freezing of samples at liquid nitrogen temperatures.
 In addition to the life sciences community, the lab provides services to both on-campus and off-campus researchers from various disciplines that may require EM.

 Goldwater Materials Science Facility